Outerwear - common terms

 The more waterproof a garment is, the worse its breathability.

-Selected favorites of outerwear from Geggamoja
+Selected favorite outerwear from Geggamoja

 Shell clothing - Our shell garments resist both wind and water and can be used year-round - especially during autumn, early winter, and spring.
 When it gets colder outside, you can apply the layer-on-layer method and easily add fleece garments to be able to use the shell clothing regardless of the weather.